ashcrow/flask-track-usage/docs/hooks.rst

 When keeping live metrics for each of the summaries, the following time periods are used:

+:Hour:
-Hour: one common unit of "storage" is kept to keep track of the hourly traffic for each hour of a particular date.
+  one common unit of "storage" is kept to keep track of the hourly traffic for each hour of a particular date.

+:Date:
-Date: one common unit of "storage" is kept to keep track of the daily traffic for a particular date.
+  one common unit of "storage" is kept to keep track of the daily traffic for a particular date.

+:Month:
-Month: one common unit of "storage" is kept to keep track of the monthly traffic for a particular month.
+  one common unit of "storage" is kept to keep track of the monthly traffic for a particular month.
 The month stored is the first day of the month.
 For example, the summary for March 2017 would be stored under the date of 2017-03-01.

 Please note that this library DOES NOT handle expiration of old data.
 If you wish to delete, say, hourly data that is over 60 days old, you will need to create a seperate process to handle this.
 This library merely adds or updates new data and presumes limitless storage.